extenda/docker-commitlint/README.md

   * Disable the `scope-case` rule to allow any case
   * Change the `subject-case` rule to `sentence-case`
   * Custom `imperative-tense` rule to check subjects for imperative mood
+  * Custom 'format' rule to validate structure of PR title

 ## :rocket: Usage